sstelfox/stelfox.net/content/blog/2011-02-17-the-home-network-and-nat-as-a-security-layer.md

 ---
 date: 2011-02-17 18:15:02+00:00
 slug: "the-home-network-and-nat-as-a-security-layer"
-title: 'The Home Network and NAT as a Security Layer'
+title: "The Home Network and NAT as a Security Layer"
 type: post
 ---